-Chances are, you’ve never heard of this guy.
+Chances are, you’ve never heard of the guy who was famously called the Banana King.
 But if you’re not aware of some of the things he’s done, you’ll never be a big winner on “Jeopardy” or pass an AP test in modern world history.
 Just for example, he was the guy who engineered the CIA-led coup that overthrew the government of Guatemala in 1954, ushering in an era of intensified hatred for the United States throughout Latin America.

 He was also pivotal in the early history of Israel — as Chaim Weizmann’s favorite donor in America, as the man who pulled strings to force the release of the ship Exodus from the Port of Philadelphia and send it on its way to Israel, as the source of ocean-going ships that carried tens of thousands of Jewish refugees from displaced-person camps in Europe to Palestine, and as the central figure in persuading President Truman to support the independence of Israel.
 Oh, and he also helped make the banana America’s favorite fruit.

-The Fish That Ate the Whale: The Life and Times of America’s Banana King by Rich Cohen @@@@@ (5 out of 5)
+The Fish That Ate the Whale: The Life and Times of America’s Banana King by Rich Cohen ★★★★★

 Nonfiction author Rich Cohen writes the extraordinary story of Sam Zemurray with a sure hand, delving into the recesses of the Banana King’s soul as deeply as could anyone who never met the man.
 His intimate, first-person style is engaging, often ironic.
 The Fish That Ate the Whale is a joy to read.